xiix0/scam/README.md

-They have been at a great feast of languages, and stolen the scraps.
+You have a strong appeal for members of the opposite sex.
-		-- William Shakespeare, "Love's Labour's Lost"